 - Listen to and read the instructions throughout the test.
-Make sure that you understand what you are listening for and what you have to do. - Use the preparation time before each recording is played to read through the question and think about the context. - \checkmark Use the information on the page to help you follow the text. - Look carefully at what is printed before and after the gap in Part 2 and think about the kind of information that you are listening for. - ✓ Write only the missing information on the answer sheet (Part 2). - ✓ Write your answers as clearly as possible. - Check your answer the second time you hear a recording if you have an idea of the correct answer the first time round. - ✓ Answer all the questions, even if you're not sure. - ✓ Transfer your answers accurately to the answer sheet.
+Make sure that you understand what you are listening for and what you have to do. - Use the preparation time before each recording is played to read through the question and think about the context. - $\checkmark$ Use the information on the page to help you follow the text. - Look carefully at what is printed before and after the gap in Part 2 and think about the kind of information that you are listening for. - ✓ Write only the missing information on the answer sheet (Part 2).

+- ✓ Write your answers as clearly as possible. - ✓ Check your answers from the first listening when the recording is played a second time. - ✓ Answer all the questions, even if you're not sure. - ✓ Make sure that you have transferred your answers accurately to the answer sheet.